bsfaqu/explore_erdbeermet/README.md

 a,b,c;0.5,0,0,1         # i.e. x,y,z;alpha,deltax,deltay,deltaz
 a,b,d;0.5,0,0,1
 b,c,e;0.5,0,0,1
 a,e,f;0.5,0,0,1         # empty lines at the end lead to termintation
 ```

+##basic_eq.py

+Is supposed to be imported (from basic_eq import *) to manually manipulate or calculate alphas.
+It is loaded with a baseline scenario on 5 leaves. x,y,u and v are the origin leaves and z is added as (x,y:z).
+You can calculate alpha by invoking calc_a().
+See the script for the parameters.
+Symbolic distance variables can be accessed, e.g., as xy0, uv0, uz1, xz1, etc. .
+The distance variables are "lexiographic" - ux0 can be accessed, xu0 is not defined.

 ---